 It is for the team to decide how best to use any information provided by the facilitator.

 Student representatives

-Where possible, there is the option to involve a lead or group of student representatives from the provider undergoing review.
-This role is voluntary.
+Where possible, student representatives from the provider undergoing review are included in the process.
 The student representatives will normally carry out the following key roles: